 Customers in Snohomish County order just as they normally would and their Amazon packages will be delivered either by one of Amazon’s standard carrier partners or by Amazon Scout.

 There appears to be no way for customers to know at the time of the order if the package will arrive by Amazon Scout.

 Amazon is starting with six Amazon Scout devices, delivering packages Monday through Friday, during daylight hours.

 The devices will autonomously follow their delivery route but are accompanied by an Amazon employee.

 The company developed Amazon Scout at their research and development lab in Seattle, ensuring the devices can safely and efficiently navigate around pets, pedestrians, and anything else in their path.

 “We are delighted to welcome Amazon Scout into our community.
 Similar to Amazon, we are always looking for new ways to better deliver service to our residents.
 From the latest Amazon innovation to cutting edge technology, Snohomish County is a great place for entrepreneurial creativity.”Snohomish County Executive Dave Somers

 This is clearly an experimental program.
 Even the video shows the customer leaving the house to retrieve the package from the device.

-For now, don’t expect a huge roll out of autonomous Amazon Scout devices in other parts of the country.
+Don’t expect a huge rollout of autonomous Amazon Scout devices in other parts of the country yet.
 There is a lot of work to do, especially for deliveries when the customer is not present.